Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Quite effective, it needs reinforcing
+I think we mainly focused on local issues.

 Did the resource encourage new ways of thinking and talking about the value food?